 Security Considerations for PowerShell Remoting using WinRM

 PowerShell Remoting is the recommended way to manage Windows systems.
-PowerShell Remoting is enabled by default in Windows Server 2012 R2.
+PowerShell Remoting is enabled by default in Windows Server 2012 R2 and higher.
 This document covers security concerns, recommendations, and best practices when using PowerShell Remoting.

 What is PowerShell Remoting?

-PowerShell Remoting uses Windows Remote Management (WinRM), which is the Microsoft implementation of the Web Services for Management (WS-Management) protocol, to allow users to run PowerShell commands on remote computers.
+PowerShell Remoting uses Windows Remote Management (WinRM) to allow users to run PowerShell commands on remote computers.
+WinRM is the Microsoft implementation of the Web Services for Management (WS-Management) protocol.
 You can find more information about using PowerShell Remoting at Running Remote Commands.

 PowerShell Remoting isn't the same as using the ComputerName parameter of a cmdlet to run it on a remote computer, which uses Remote Procedure Call (RPC) as its underlying protocol.